jmankoff/interaction/index.md

 Programming](https://courses.cs.washington.edu/courses/cse154/18sp/)
 also covers some related
 material.
-However, both are about programming on the web using Javascript instead of on Android, using Java.
-In addition, CSE 372 covers more of the theory of UI programming and design, similar to HCID 520.
+However, both are about programming on the web using JavaScript instead of on Android, using Java.
+In addition, CSE 340 covers more of the theory of UI programming and design, similar to HCID 520.
 - [HCID 521: Prototyping](https://canvas.uw.edu/courses/1128377/assignments/syllabus)